apocalyptech/snakebirdsolver/README.md

 Note that Breadth-First Searching can get pretty memory intensive if the tree is wide and deep enough, since we've got to keep track of game state along each path.
-I'd let one level solve attempt go overnight and came back to a badly-swapping system.
-Depth-First should be much kinder to system memory, and could theoretically be run for quite a bit longer, but it is in general slower than BFS.
+The solve process for Level 16 gets to about 6GB resident memory before it finds the solution.
+Level 19 gets to 14GB before it's even gotten to depth/step number 20.
+Depth-First should be a bit kinder to system memory, though it'll still chew up quite a bit remembering which game states we've seen before (to help trim the tree).

 There are some tests in `tests.py` which just check the solver against known-good solutions for some of the more-quickly-solved puzzles.
 Not